Garcinia dulcis

-Garcinia dulcis is a tropical fruit tree native to the Philippines, Java, Lesser Sunda Islands, eastern Indonesia (Sulawesi, Kalimantan, and the Maluku Islands), and Papua New Guinea.
+Garcinia dulcis is a tropical fruit tree native to the Philippines, Java, Lesser Sunda Islands, eastern Indonesia (Sulawesi, Kalimantan, and the Maluku Islands), New Guinea and Queensland.
 It was domesticated early and spread inland into mainland Asia.
 It is commonly known as mundu or munu in Indonesia and Malaysia, baniti or taklang-anak in the Philippines, and maphuut or ma phut in Thailand.
+In English, it is sometimes known as yellow mangosteen, although that name is used for several other species as well.

 The tree is harvested from the wild as a local source of food, medicine or dyeing material and is sometimes cultivated for its fruit, which is occasionally sold locally.
 Garcinia dulcis is not grown commercially.

 Description

 Garcinia dulcis is an evergreen tree with horizontal branches and a dense, pyramidal crown.
 It can grow up to 15 metres tall and has a short, straight trunk, which can develop to a size of 30 cm in diameter.
 The tree grows best in areas where annual daytime temperatures are within the range of 22–30 °C and is well adapted to shade and humid conditions.
 Flowering usually occurs twice a year after long periods of drought.